Purdue-ME597/ME597-Spring2025/3-Navigation/1-Lab_3_instructions.md

         * $`ros2 topic list`
         * $`ros2 node info <node_name>`
         * $`ros2 topic echo <topic_name>`
+4. To get your hardware working, set the robot down in the map.
+Launch the file to start the amcl and Rviz.
+Set your initial pose to match your physical robot position.
+You may notice the lidar scan does not match up perfectly with the walls of the map, in this case adjust your iniital pose in Rviz or move the physical robot slightly until they align (this does not need to be perfect but should be close).
+At this point, you can set your goal position in Rviz and watch your little robot go!
-4. Once the robot can navigate successfully, record a video of the robot navigating.
+5. Once the robot can navigate successfully, record a video of the robot navigating.
 You will upload this to Gradescope later.

 Note: it is assumed the path is free of obstacles.
 However, if your robot keeps colliding into the walls, you might need to increment the safe margin with respect to the walls or improve your map accuracy.
+This map is challenging and will require a delicate balance of map inflation, robot speed, and initial pose estimate accuracy to traverse the space.

 ### Deliverables
 Source code